 Make sure you book a day or two ahead in the summer high season, as the Gruta Torres provides access to groups on a set schedule.
 When I visited in the offseason, I could just go inside.
 When I visited Pico again with some friends in the summer, we could not go in as the schedule was full.

 With the help of a guide from the tour company Épico (yes, that’s a portmanteau of epic and Pico) I went to two more hidden caves.
 Both were in hard-to-find locations in the middle of cattle fields and forests, with their entrances covered entirely in ferns.
 It gave the whole affair an adventurous feel.
+This was easily one of the best things I’ve done on Pico Island — and one that not everyone knows about.

 Inside were some lava stalagmites, as well as caverns once formed by the gasses of lava flows.
 In the second cave, there were also some old pieces of ceramic on the ground, and it’s believed that people once used to come to these dark places to collect the freshly filtered rainwater.